ClarytyLLC/docs/src/docs/tutorials/pages/customizing-engine-input.md

 - Specify the URL of a web hook.
 - Point to a schema.

 These are just a few examples.
 There could be many other possible scenarios where you would use custom parameters.
-You can easily pass an arbitrary JSON data to an engine in aiWARE.
+You can easily pass arbitrary JSON data to an engine in aiWARE.
 Let us quickly go through how it is done.